mvolkmann/blog/src/warp.md

 To search for a workflow, press ctrl-shift-r.
 In the popup that appears, select a category in the left nav such as "git".
 Then click one of the workflows to copy it to the current block.
-Replace any placeholders and press return to execute the workflow.
+Replace any placeholders and press the return key to execute the workflow.

 Warp ships with over 100 predefined workflows.